Mojang/minecraft-creator-tools/README.md

 See the [Project Structure](ProjectStructure.md) file for a look at the structure of the codebase including a tour of major types.

+Note that commonly, while working on this, most work is done from the "app" folder; all the default project settings are opened from there.

 Please note that, at this time, we are not able to accept pull request contributions from the broader community.

 ## Using Creator Tools